Uniswap/docs/docs/sdk/v3/guides/liquidity/02-minting-position.md

 )
 ```

+We need a Pool instance to create our Position as various parameters of liquidity positions depend on the state of the Pool where they are created.
+An example is the current price (named *sqrtPriceX96* after the way it is encoded) to know the ratio of the two Tokens we need to send to the Pool.

+Liquidity provided below the current Price will be provided in the first Token of the Pool, while liquidity provided above the current Price is made up by the second Token.

 ## Calculating our `Position` from our input tokens

 Having created the instance of the `Pool` class, we can now use that to create an instance of a `Position` class, which represents the price range for a specific pool that LPs choose to provide in: